 Under R.I.G.L.
 12-29-2, domestic violence is a term that covers the following crimes that are committed by one relative or household member against another.

 These domestic violence offenses include:

 - Disorderly conduct

 - Child snatching

 - Violating a protective order or no-contact order

 What does it mean to be a “family or household member”?
 This can include anyone from spouses, ex-spouses, and adults related by blood or marriage to adults who have lived together for the past three years.
 This law can also apply to any people who have a child, whether or not they ever lived together, and to people who currently are in a dating relationship or were so within the past year.

-Attorney Humphrey has over twenty-five (25) years of experience as a criminal attorney, including fourteen (14) years of experience as a municipal prosecutor and special prosecutor handling domestic violence cases.
-As a result of his knowledge in the area of domestic violence, he has lectured on the topic for the Rhode Island Bar Association and other educational programs and he has published two articles specifically related to the field of domestic violence: “The Law of Domestic Violence in Rhode Island” and “Domestic Violence: Detection, Prosecution and Defense” in the Rhode Island Bar Journal.
+Attorney Humphrey has over 30 years of experience as a criminal attorney, including fourteen (14) years of experience as a municipal prosecutor and special prosecutor handling domestic violence cases.
+As a result of his knowledge in the area of domestic violence, he has lectured on the topic for the Rhode Island Bar Association and other educational programs and he has published two articles specifically related to the field of domestic violence: “The Law of Domestic Violence in Rhode Island” and “Domestic Violence: Detection, Prosecution, and Defense” in the Rhode Island Bar Journal.
 Attorney Humphrey is also DUIDLA’s State Ambassador for the State of Rhode Island.